iooops/samples-web-apis/README.md

 The ~/rest-library.js file contains a library of functions for accessing the REST API.

-The ~/rest-demo/rest-demo.js file a script of calls for invoking those rest-library.js's functions.
+The ~/rest-demo/demo.js file a script of calls for invoking those rest-library.js's functions.

+This demo is meant to be understood by running it with your debugger open and showing your network traffic.

 ## The Websocket API Demo

 To run the Websocket API Demo, you need to be able to run the REST API Demo.

-Simply load websocket-demo/websocket-demo.html to run the demo; the demo will run the REST API Demo and show all websocket events generated.
+Simply load websocket-demo/demo.html to run the demo; the demo will run the REST API Demo and show all websocket events generated.
 If you run this in chrome, you can see more details on the websocket events:

 1. Open the Javascript debugger in chrome
 2. Go to the Network tab